Beckii Cruel: 2016-present: Pepper Studio and other business ventures

 After moving to London, in December 2016, Flint became the creator community manager for the marketing company Social Circle and also appeared at Summer in the City as a representative.
 In December 2017, she gave evidence to the House of Lords Select Committee on Communications for their inquiry into the advertising industry.

-She has acted as a judge for the Social Media Marketing Awards in 2018 and 2019, as well as for the Influencer Marketing Awards in 2021.
+Flint acted as a judge for the Social Media Marketing Awards in 2018 and 2019, as well as for the Influencer Marketing Awards in 2021.
 In March 2019, Flint co-founded Pepper Studio, an influencer marketing agency in London.
 Representing Pepper Studio, Flint has spoken to the media and at events about influencer marketing, including The Drum, Moneybox Live, The Today Programme, and The World Tonight.
 She has spoken at events including Social Day and Digital Woman.

 In 2021, Flint was a recipient of Forbes 30 Under 30 Europe: Media & Marketing and appeared on the "How to earn a living on social media" episode of The Media Show on BBC News and BBC Radio 4.